TPessanha/ElectronBoilerplate/.github/docs/DOCUMENTATION.md

 | version           | Stages the changes made to version controlled files, you run this with "npm version" (Read more about it [here](https://docs.npmjs.com/cli/version)).|
 | postversion       | After version runs, this pushes the commited files and tags to remote.|

-### Start dev script
+### Start dev server script
-The '`start:dev_server` script has some optional parameters to help in development:
+The `start:dev_server` script has some optional parameters to help in development:

 1. `--startHot` will automatically start up the electron app by running the script `start:dev`, if you by any reason want to run another script instead of `start:dev` you can pass it like a parameter `--startHot <script>`.